-If you are unsure of what a how to write peer-feedback you can review the lecture material from the TaMoS Project Part Introduction lecture.
-Everyone who submits task 1 (a) and task 1 (b) will be assigned to a group.
+If you are unsure of how to write peer-feedback you can review the lecture material from the TaMoS Project Part Introduction lecture.
+Everyone who submit task A and task B will be assigned to a group.

 BLOCK 2

 Block 2 is constituted by two tasks, both of which focus on the methodological evaluation of research.